w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 #### Lock-up Time

 It would take the number of members of the society as the variable to determine how many blocks you have to wait in order to get the payout.
 The longest lock-up time is closer to 3 years.
-The formula is available [here](https://github.com/paritytech/substrate/blob/master/frame/society/src/lib.rs#L1588) if you would like to have a look.
+The formula is defined [in the society pallet](https://github.com/paritytech/substrate/blob/master/frame/society/) if you would like to have a look.

 Example: